What is a Team Radar Retrospective in Retrium?

-Because the analysis phase is the last step of this retro format, you may want to leave the board open until the team is done discussing what they see and deciding what to do.
+Because the analysis phase is the last step of this team radar format, you may want to leave the board open until the team is done discussing what they see and deciding what to do.
 Once you advance the retrospective, it will end the Team Radar and it will be saved to your retrospective history.

 After a Team Radar, you might consider using a column-based technique to dig into a topic further.
-You can run one of our standard techniques like mad, sad, glad, or stop, start continue on the specific spoke.
+You can run one of our standard techniques like "Mad, Sad, Glad," or "Stop, Start, Continue" on the specific spoke.
 Another option is to do a custom retrospective with one or more spokes as the column headings.